 Always Check the Energy Rating Label

-• The National Fenestration Rating Council Label– NFRC is a US-based NGO that has made its life purpose to sponsor energy efficiency labelling and certification programs.
+• The National Fenestration Rating Council Label– NFRC is a US-based NGO that has made its life purpose to sponsor energy efficiency labeling and certification programs.

 • The Energy Star Label– this label explicitly indicates that the appliance/structure has met all the preset energy criteria laid down by The US government.
 It also compliments the NFRC label.